backspaces/agentscript/tutorials/HelloModel.md

 wrap around to the other side of the World.
 You can remove this to see how wrap works.

 Next we create `population` turtles, initializing them to be over a random patch.
+They will be at random angles unless setup uses `t.angle = ...`

 Finally, we create links between random pairs of turtles.